 And the UK guidance is similar:

-In essence, the two messages are the same.
-The Lullaby Trust who partner with Public Health England to create the British guidelines, explicitly state:7Sharing a room with your baby – The Lullaby Trust
+In essence, both messages are the same.
+The Lullaby Trust, who partner with Public Health England to create the British guidelines, explicitly state: 7Sharing a room with your baby – The Lullaby Trust

-- You should always place baby on their back to sleep whether for the night or a nap
+- You should always place a baby on their back to sleep, whether for the night or a nap

 - The safest place for your baby to sleep is in a separate [crib or bassinet] in the same room as you